 Get in touch with us to discuss your residency matters.

 Domicile is more clearly defined, though it is generally much more complex to determine.
 It is often described as the country you consider to be your “mother country”.
 But if you were born in the UK you will normally be challenged if you claim that you are domiciled elsewhere.
 Everyone has a domicile, but it can change.
 For example a second generation of a migrant family may consider that their country of birth (and not the parents’ country of birth) is their domicile.
-If a person remains in the UK for more than seventeen years, it will be presumed that the UK is the new domicile.
+If a person remains in the UK for more than fifteen years, it will be presumed that the UK is the new domicile.

 HMRC has produced some excellent notes which can be found at: